SoftUni-Internal/interactive-content/EN/03-Advanced-Function/07-Homework.md

 [task-description]
 ## Description

-Write a program that filters the employees of your company.
+Create a program that filters the employees of your company.

 You should print the result in a specific format.